Mount Kit for Amazon Echo Dot (Alexa)

 New!
 Mount it.
 Power it.
 Hear it . . . through your stereo, home theater, or whole-house audio system.

-Our innovative solution provides all you need to custom install your Amazon Echo Dot into the ceiling or wall of any room and extend Alexa's audio output into your own speakers.
-A single Cat cable carries both the power for the Dot and its audio signal back to your equipment over a distance up to 200 feet.
+Our innovative solution provides all you need to custom install your Amazon Echo Dot (generation 1 and 2) into the ceiling or wall of any room and extend Alexa's audio output into your own speakers.
+A single Cat cable carries both the power for the Dot and its audio signal back to your equipment over a distance up to 240 feet.

-- Ceiling/Wall mount bracket with custom gasket that securely holds Amazon Echo Dot (version 1 and 2)
+- Ceiling/Wall mount bracket with custom gasket that securely holds Amazon Echo Dot (generation 1 and 2)

 - 2 grille cover options (one with modest trim similar to canned lighting; one "trimless" grille that covers the entire mount- same as our HDX and SDX speaker lines)